 Home Community Parenting Resources

-The resources listed here are intended to help you navigate the complex and ever evolving landscape of being a parent supporting children during an extraordinarily difficult time.
+The resources listed here are intended to help you navigate the complex and ever evolving landscape of being a parent supporting children during COVID and other times where anxiety may be elevated.

 As much as is possible, set up a consistent learning space for your child.
 Make sure school supplies, technology, charging station, etc. are close at hand.
 Try as best you can to have the area free from distractions.
 Having a consistent place that has just what they need will help your child get into a focused mindset.
 As you work to set up the environment, make sure you empower your child with some decisions that will help with buy in.
 Even if they can’t decide where in the house, maybe they can pick out some supplies, or decide where to put their pencils, etc.